macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - Need to carefully plan and strategise and prioritise to avoid just doing urgent tasks and not making progress with things you care about or need for promotion.
 - Be aware that setting up a new lab and creating new teaching materials takes a lot of time.
 Don't expect do do much, if any, research for a couple of years!
 - Postdocs (often) have long periods of unscheduled time in which to get research work done.
 Faculty time is often shredded into small chunks.
 Protecting larger chunks of free time and hoarding busywork to usefully use "time confetti" is a key skill to develop.
 (HT @DrSallyET for the delightful term "time confetti").
+- Make friends with the admin staff.
+They know what is going on, how to get stuff sorted, and are generally happy to help.
+- Be wary of the *sunk costs fallacy*.
+Be prepared to abandon projects if they aren't working and move onto something else.
+- Avoid the temptation to go to every conference/seminar you get invited to.
+You may have the funds, and it's fun, but you have limited time.

 Good luck and may the time confetti ever blow in your favour...